atreyasha/i3-balance-workspace/docs/develop.md

         in after erroneous resizes in some cases which allows for negative dimensions

-    2.  add specific debug script to find sources of errors when they do occur
+    2.  add new features such as balance vertical/horizontal and balance all workspaces

-    3.  think about new features such as balance vertical/horizontal
+    3.  add specific debug script to find sources of errors when they do occur

     4.  add specific changelog (with versions and updates) and todo\'s file, have them for different purposes